 At our dental clinic, according to our statistics from last year, dental implants have a success rate of 98%.
 With proper care, implants can last a lifetime.

 - To protect a weak tooth from breaking or to hold together parts of a cracked tooth.

 - To restore an already broken tooth or a tooth that has been severely worn down.

-- To cover and support a tooth with a large filling when there isn’t a lot of tooth left.
+- Cover and support a tooth with a large filling when there aren’t many teeth left.